2. Support tickets

 Examine the contents of output/error files (if your programs have any) before you call for help.
 Often these files have additional information and even potential solutions.

-Read our :ref:`faq`.
+Read our Frequently Asked Questions.
 Your question may have already been answered.

 Read our user guides.
 They explain a few guidelines that are specific for our systems.
 When users follow our guidelines many of the problems are easily avoided, such as: